The History, Culture and Science of Cheese

 Taught by Andrew Torrens

 Andrew graduated Hampshire College in 2009 with a degree in microbiology.
-Since graduation he has brought his scientific expertise to the cheesemaking community having interned as an affineur at Murray’s Cheese shop, worked as a cheesemonger in Western Massachusetts, made cheese for Cato Corner Farms in Connecticut and returned to his alma-matter to help co-teach a class entitled The Microbiology and Biochemistry of Cheesemaking.
+Since graduation he has brought his scientific expertise to the cheesemaking community having interned as an affineur at Murray’s Cheese shop, worked as a cheesemonger in Western Massachusetts, made cheese for Cato Corner Farms in Connecticut, returned to his alma-matter to help co-teach a class entitled The Microbiology and Biochemistry of Cheesemaking and ventured down to southern Indiana to make goat cheese at Capriole Farms.
 Currently he can be found turning milk into curds and whey at Beecher’s Handmade Cheese in the Flatiron District.
-Feel free to contact me about all your cheese questions and needs email@example.com.
+Feel free to contact me about all your cheese questions and needs firstname.lastname@example.org.

 Did you know that archeological evidence suggests cheese was being produced in Egypt in 2300 BC?
 Humanity's love affair with cheese is one that has been going on for centuries and doesn’t appear to be dying anytime soon, based on the recent influx of artisan cheese shops to New York City.